-But body weight alone isn’t always the primary factor in choosing Muay Thai glove.
-The intended purpose can make a difference – for example, if you’re using it for speed work such as pads and punching heavy bags, most people prefer using a lighter glove, like a 10oz glove.
+But body weight alone isn’t always the primary factor in choosing Muay Thai gloves.
+The intended purpose is a deciding factor as well.
+For example, if you’re using it for speed work, pad work, or heavy bags, most people prefer using a lighter glove (like a 10oz glove) for optimized speed.
 On the other hand, when it comes to sparring, it’s best to use the heaviest glove possible to protect not only your own hands but your training partner as well.
 While lighter gloves may feel better in use, they can also be more punishing on your opponent!

 For this reason, most serious Muay Thai athletes will have two to four gloves to use in different scenarios.